trychlos/pwix-accounts-ui/README.md

 The minimal required password length when setting a new password, either when creating a new account of when changing the password of an existing account.<br />
 The package doesn't hardcodes by itself a minimal 'minimal length', and so will accept even a minimal length of, say, 4 characters!<br />
 Default is eight (8) characters.<br/>
-A function can be provided by the application for these parms.
+A function can be provided by the application for this parm.
 The function will be called without argument and MUST return one of the accepted values.<br />
 <b>Please note that, for security reasons, you shouldn't set the minimal password length less than this default, unless you are absolutely sure of what you are doing.</b>
 </td></tr>